Boss (architecture)

-In architecture, a boss is a decorative knob on a ceiling, wall or sculpture.
+In architecture, a boss is either a decorative knob on a ceiling, wall or sculpture, or a prominence on an ashlar.

+Decorative boss

 Bosses can often be found in the ceilings of buildings, particularly at the keystones at the intersections of a rib vault.
 In Gothic architecture, such roof bosses (or ceiling bosses) are often intricately carved with foliage, heraldic devices or other decorations.
 Many feature animals, birds, or human figures or faces, sometimes realistic, but often Grotesque: the Green Man is a frequent subject.

 The Romanesque Norwich Cathedral in Norfolk, United Kingdom, has the largest number of painted carved stone bosses in the world; an extensive and varied collection of over one thousand individual pieces.
 Many of these decorated bosses still bear the original gilt and pigments from the time of their creation.

+'Boss' in masonry

+The 'boss' in the context of ashlars is a raised bump left projecting outward from the outer face of a so-called bossed, rusticated, or quarry-faced ashlar used in bossed or drafted margin masonry.
+It is used in an ancient stonecutting technique in which only the margins of the ashlar's outer face are neatly dressed using a mallet and chisel, which helps the mason fit the ashlar tightly into the wall, while much of the outer face (the boss) is protruding from the smoothly dressed frame, and is either left rough or given a regular shape and surface texture.